Hackgodybj/Remote-Access-Trojan/README.md

-`Windows Remote Access Trojan (RAT) using .NET Sockets`
+`Windows Remote Access Trojan (RAT) using .NET Sockets` `This tool is in developement phase so, apologies for encounter with Bugs.`

 Client-server binaries and source-code for controlling a remote machine behind a NAT with a command-line shell in Windows.
 Although the core provides support for communication with multiple RATs, the command-line interface used has limited capabilities distinguishing each one.